Fordham, Essex

 Fordham is a village and civil parish in the Colchester district of Essex, England, six miles north-west of Colchester.
-As well as Fordham village, the parish also includes the hamlets of Fordham Heath and Hemp's Green.
+As well as Fordham village, the parish also includes the hamlet of Hemp's Green.
 At the 2021 census the parish had a population of 841.

 Governance

 Fordham is part of the Essex electoral ward of Fordham and Stour Valley.
 The population of the ward at the 2011 census was 5,332.

 Natural features

 Fordham is bounded to the south by the River Colne.
 An area of 500 acres (202 ha) in the parish was turned over to the Woodland Trust in 2001 for future woodland.

 Amenities and events

 The village has a historic pub, The Three Horseshoes.
 A cafe and an antique showroom, The Shoulder of Mutton, stands on the main Colchester–Halstead Road, near the bridge over the Colne, which replaced the ford that gave the hamlet of Fordstreet its name.

 Fordham offers primary education to about 100 pupils at All Saints Church of England Primary School.

-The village hosts an annual fair on the first Saturday of July and a vehicle show on the second Sunday of August.
+The village hosts an annual vehicle show on the second Sunday of August.